 There are many things to consider when it comes to getting a life insurance policy that can help protect your family’s future financial needs.
 This life insurance 101 guide can help make it easier to understand the basics about how life insurance works, types of coverage available, why you need it, and how to go about choosing a plan that’s right for you.
-After you read this guide, use the online agent locator to find a HealthMarkets agent near you who can give you more information about how different life insurance plans can help provide financial security for your loved ones.
+After you read this guide, find a licensed insurance agent near you who can give you more information about how different life insurance plans can help provide financial security for your loved ones.

 What is Life Insurance and How Does it Work?

 Life insurance is a contract between you and an insurance company to provide you with coverage based upon your timely payment of premiums.
 Life insurance provides a death benefit to your named beneficiary (usually a spouse) upon your death.
 When you pass away, your beneficiary files a claim with the insurance company to submit proof (a death certificate) of your passing.
 If there is a licensed insurance agent who usually works with your family, your beneficiary can contact the licensed insurance agent who will help him or her complete the necessary paperwork.
 Or, your beneficiary can contact the insurance company directly and a claims representative will instruct him or her on what to do.
 After the insurance company receives all the documents, then your beneficiary will be issued the death benefit payout.

 If you name a child as your beneficiary, then a custodian of the policy would have to file the claim.
 This could be someone who you named to manage the money from the policy in case you died while your child is still a minor.
 If you didn’t name anyone, then a court will appoint someone.

 Life insurance can either be temporary or permanent.
 Temporary insurance is more commonly called term insurance, and policies are issued for a specific number of years, often from 5 to 30.
 Permanent insurance covers you for your entire life as long as premiums are paid.